 Go to the ant, you sluggard; consider its ways and be wise!
 It has no commander, no overseer or ruler, yet it stores its provisions in summer and gathers its food at harvest.

 —Proverbs 6:6-8 (NIV)

 Haddon Robinson made me collect illustrations.
 My grade(s) depended on it.
-So, I stopped collecting baseball cards and started collecting jokes, stories, cartoons, book excerpts, top ten lists, sermon ides and series starters…I have filing cabinets after filing cabinets of old illustrations I’ve collected.
-I’ve got three-by-five cards and four-by-six cards…Now I collect daily electronically.
+So, I stopped collecting baseball cards and started collecting jokes, stories, cartoons, book excerpts, top ten lists, sermon ideas and series starters…I have filing cabinets after filing cabinets of old illustrations I’ve collected.
+I’ve got three-by-five cards and four-by-six cards…Now I collect electronically.